 - 1 teaspoon salt

 For the topping:

 - 1 cup semi-sweet chocolate chips

-Preheat oven to 350f/170c
+- Preheat oven to 350f/170c

-Grease a 12x9 inch baking pan
+- Grease a 12×9 inch baking pan

-Using a wooden spoon, mix in the flour.
-The dough may be crumbly, but as long as it presses together and holds its shape, its ready to go in the pan.
+- Using a wooden spoon, mix in the flour.
+The dough may be crumbly, but as long as it presses together and holds its shape, it's ready to go in the pan.

-Press into the prepared pan and bake for 15 minutes or until the edges are lightly browned
+- Press into the prepared pan and bake for 15 minutes or until the edges are lightly browned

-Meanwhile, in a medium saucepan heat the condensed milk and butter over medium heat stirring constantly until bubbly.
+- Meanwhile, in a medium saucepan heat the condensed milk and butter over medium heat stirring constantly until bubbly.

-Speed over baked base and bake for 12-15 minutes more or until golden.
+- Spread over baked base and bake for 12-15 minutes more or until golden.